-- Understand the requirements in Requirements for Editing Notification HTML Files Directly, page 17-12. - See Variables for Customizing Notification HTML Files and Using Variables in Notification HTML Files, page 17-13.

-- Step 2 Navigate to the configuration\eun directory. - Step 3 Download the language directory files for the notification pages you want to edit. - Step 4 On your local machine, use a text or HTML editor to edit the HTML files. - Step 5 Use the FTP client to upload the customized HTML files to the same directory from which you downloaded them in step 3. - Step 6 Open an SSH client and connect to the Web Security appliance. - Step 7 Run the advancedproxyconfig > EUN CLI command. - Step 8 Type 2 to use the custom end-user notification pages.
+- Understand the requirements in Requirements for Editing Notification HTML Files Directly, on page 314 - See Variables for Customizing Notification HTML Files, on page 316 and Using Variables in Notification HTML Files, on page 315. - Step 1 Use an FTP client to connect to the Web Security appliance. - Step 2 Navigate to the configuration\eun directory. - Step 3 Download the language directory files for the notification pages you want to edit. - Step 4 On your local machine, use a text or HTML editor to edit the HTML files. - Step 5 Use the FTP client to upload the customized HTML files to the same directory from which you downloaded them in step 3.

-Step 9 If the custom end-user notification pages option is currently enabled when you update the HTML files, type 1 to refresh the custom end-user notification pages.
+- Step 6 Open an SSH client and connect to the Web Security appliance. - Step 7 Run the advancedproxyconfig > EUN CLI command. - Step 8 Type 2 to use the custom end-user notification pages. - Step 9 If the custom end-user notification pages option is currently enabled when you update the HTML files, type 1 to refresh the custom end-user notification pages.